 Questioning Police Officer Tactics in Philadelphia Murder Cases

-Within the last few years, there have been several murder Philadelphia criminal cases in which the accused individuals were acquitted of the crimes.
+Within the last 10 years, there have been several murder Philadelphia criminal cases in which the accused individuals were acquitted of the crimes.
 In these cases, the individuals spent months, if not years in jail, waiting for justice.
 There is a saying, often attributed to William Penn, who ironically, founded Pennsylvania: “Justice delayed is justice denied.”
 This is certainly true in these recent cases.

 Case 1: Philadelphia Man Gives False Confession, Spends 4 Years in Jail Before Acquittal

-Late last year, a Philadelphia area man was acquitted of two murders after spending 4 years in jail (see Commonwealth v.
+Several years ago, a Philadelphia area man was acquitted of two murders after spending 4 years in jail (see Commonwealth v.
 Pinkney, Court of Common Pleas, Philadelphia).
 He was only 20 years old at the time of his arrest and had no prior record.
 His life was forever altered by his case; he lost his job as a baggage handler at the Philadelphia airport.
 So how did this happen?